charto/cwait/README.md

 This allows for example limiting simultaneous downloads with minor changes to existing code.
 Just wrap your existing "download finished" promise and use it as before.

-This is a tiny library with no dependencies, usable both in browsers and Node.js.
+This is a tiny library with a single dependency, usable both in browsers and Node.js.

 Usage
 -----